 Studies have shown that EMDR is an effective treatment for the following:

 - Body dysmorphic disorders

 The American Psychiatric Association, the World Health Organization, and the U.S. Departments of Veterans Affairs, Defense, and Health and Human Services recognize EMDR as an effective treatment for trauma.

 Approximately 20 controlled studies have investigated the effects of EMDR therapy, and they have consistently found that EMDR effectively decreases or eliminates the symptoms of post-traumatic stress for the vast majority of patients.
 Additionally, patients often report improvement in other associated symptoms such as anxiety or grief.
 Research has also shown EMDR to be an efficient and rapid treatment.

 Why Enterhealth Utilizes EMDR Therapy

 Enterhealth’s evidence-based program, created by a hand-picked team of addiction experts, is based on the latest National Institutes of Health research.
-The full-time addiction-trained physicians, psychiatrists, nurses and therapists deliver a personalized treatment plan for each patient.
+Addiction-trained physicians, psychiatrists, nurses, and therapists deliver a personalized treatment plan for each patient.